intersel/iFSM/README.md

 	- the events are sent to each defined submachines in the order
 	- once the event is processed by the submachines, it is bubbled to the upper machines
 	- it is possible to prevent the bubbling of events with the directive 'prevent_bubble' to true
-	- a submachine works as the main one : it is initialised then started once entering in the state and a start event is sent to it
+	- a submachine works as the main one :
+		- if no_reinitialisation == false (default), it is initialized each time we enter the main state
+		- a start event is triggered to it (if initialized)
+		- once initialized, the submachine is ready to listen to the triggered events
   - a sub machine can manage its first state by handling the 'start' event in the DefaultState

 The public available variables